timBrockman/static-scratch/README.md

 [![Build Status](https://travis-ci.org/timBrockman/static-scratch.svg?branch=master)](https://travis-ci.org/timBrockman/static-scratch)

 This is a quick project to experiment with non-jekyll GitHub static site builds.
+The goal end game is to create something that lets you edit or add content, issue a PR, and let Travis build, test, and deploy to gh-pages.

   - gulp
   - handlebars